great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/dataframes/dataframes.md

 To access data from your dataframe in GX you will connect to the dataframe with a Data Asset.
 Then you will define a Batch Definition with which the data can be retrieved.

 Because dataframes exist in memory and cease to exist when the Python session ends a dataframe Data Asset will need to be created anew in every Python session that utilizes it.

+In a File Data Context previous dataframe Data Asset and Batch Definition configurations will persist between sessions.
+However, since the dataframe they connected to will not also persist between Python sessions those configurations will only be useable for reference purposes.

 ### Prerequisites